urozma/out-of-distribution-detection-ecg/README.md

 The detection of ECG anomalies is attempted using models trained exclusively on healthy data and out-of-distribution detection to determine whether the looked-at signal shows a significant difference from a healthy one.
 ![U-Net](images/approach.png)

+## Built With

+This project is built using the [FACIL framework](https://github.com/mmasana/FACIL) (Framework for Analysis of Class-Incremental Learning).
+For more details, check the [official repository](https://github.com/mmasana/FACIL).

 ## Getting Started